-The emotional gap is when everything exciting has already gone, you don’t know what to do next, and eventually you start feeling sadness.
+The emotional gap is when everything exciting has already gone, you don’t know what to do next, and eventually, you start feeling sadness.
 The pendulum swings back towards “anguish” when, for example, you go back to work after an exciting vacation.
 It seems to be the end of your happiness.

 Is it?
 Obviously not.
 What can you do to avoid the emotional gap and stay happy?

-To swing away from the “anguish” side of the pendulum you need to aim at a new goal.
+To swing away from the “anguish” side of the pendulum, you need to aim at a new goal.
 Start planning the next vacation trip or engage in a new work project.
 By doing this, you push the pendulum towards “euphoria” again.
 Our brain is constructed in a way that we feel positive emotions when we are just planning and looking forward to a happy future event.
 It won’t stop the emotional swings, but you can at least shorten the gap and move forward quicker with positive emotions.

 To create lifelong happiness, you need to soften the swings of the emotional pendulum.
 Planning and looking forward to a bigger goal and achieving smaller accomplishments in the meantime can make those swings back feel unnoticeable.
-For example, when you are waiting for promotion, you don’t dread coming to work on Monday mornings as much.
+For example, when you are waiting for a promotion, you don’t dread coming to work on Monday mornings as much.
 Since you have a bigger goal in mind, you are excited to start a new week and develop a further sense of progress.